Ryan White: Legacy

-Ryan White was one of a handful of highly visible people with AIDS in the 1980s and early 1990s who helped change the public perception of the disease.
-Ryan, along with actor Rock Hudson, was one of the earliest public faces of AIDS.
-Other public figures who were infected with HIV included Keith Haring, Holly Johnson, Freddie Mercury, the Ray brothers, Magic Johnson, Greg Louganis, Arthur Ashe, Liberace, Eazy-E, Anthony Perkins, Randy Shilts, Ricky Wilson, Ofra Haza, Robert Reed, and Jerry Smith.
-Ryan White helped to increase public awareness that HIV/AIDS was a significant epidemic.
+White was one of a handful of highly visible people with AIDS in the 1980s and early 1990s who helped change the public perception of the disease.
+White, along with actor Rock Hudson, was one of the earliest public faces of AIDS.
+Other public figures who were infected with HIV included Keith Haring, Holly Johnson, Freddie Mercury, the Ray brothers, Magic Johnson, Greg Louganis, Arthur Ashe, Liberace, Eazy-E, Tim Richmond, Anthony Perkins, Randy Shilts, Ricky Wilson, Ofra Haza, Robert Reed, and Jerry Smith.
+White helped to increase public awareness that HIV/AIDS was a significant epidemic.

 Numerous charities formed around White's death.
 The Indiana University Dance Marathon, started in 1991, raises money for the Riley Hospital for Children.
 Between 1991 and 2022, this event helped raise over $50 million for children at Riley.
 The money raised has also helped fund the Ryan White Infectious Disease Clinic at the hospital to take care of the nation's sickest children.
-Ryan's personal physician, with whom he was close friends, Dr. Martin Kleiman, became the Ryan White Professor of Pediatrics at Indiana University School of Medicine in Indianapolis.
+White's personal physician, with whom he was close friends, Dr. Martin Kleiman, became the Ryan White Professor of Pediatrics at Indiana University School of Medicine in Indianapolis.
 In a 1993 interview, prominent gay rights and AIDS activist Larry Kramer said, "I think little Ryan White probably did more to change the face of this illness and to move people than anyone.
 And he continues to be a presence through his mom, Jeanne White.
 She has an incredibly moving presence as she speaks around the world."